 - This trope is as old as the telescope itself.
-Just look at this 18th century drawing, where a woman does this too.
+Just look at this 18th century drawing, where a man holds one the wrong way for a woman to look into.

-Scuttle: Woah!
-Mermaid off the port bow!
-Ariel!
-How you doin', kid?!? (lowers his telescope to see Ariel right in front of him) Woah, what a swim.
+Scuttle: WHOA!!
+MERMAID OFF THE PORT BOW!
+ARIEL, HOW YA DOIN' KID?! (lowers his telescope to see Ariel right in front of him) Whoa, what a swim.

 - In The Spongebob Movie Sponge Out Of Water, Patrick is holding his binoculars backwards during a WWII-inspired scene.